Local roundup: Fairfield girls' basketball secures first playoff birth in 13 years

 The Green Knights' win in their regular-season finale brought them to 9-13 this winter, their most wins since 2005-06 and one more than their eight victories last year.
 Fairfield ranks third in the Class 2A power rankings — four of the seven teams in the class make the playoffs — and will play either Millersburg or Lancaster Country Day in the district semifinals.

 Breana Valentine, the lone returning starter from last season's team, led Fairfield with 23 points Wednesday on the strength of three 3-pointers.
-The junior finishes the regular season as the third-leading scorer in the York-Adams League with 15.4 points per game; she also had 27 in Tuesday's 51-48 loss at York Tech.
+The junior, who also had 27 in Tuesday's 51-48 loss at York Tech, finishes the regular season as the third-leading scorer in the York-Adams League with 15.4 points per game.

 The Green Knights, who went 1-11 in York-Adams Division III but 8-2 in non-division games this season, led 13-2 after the first quarter before the visitors closed the gap to 22-14 at the half.
 Fairfield, though, pulled away in the second half to secure the win and playoff berth.